josecodes/gce_condor/README.md

 ####To access the cluster

-If you want to, you know, actually use the cluster, you will need to use gcutil:
+If you want to, you know, actually use the cluster, you will need to use [gcutil][6]:

 Access the master instance: